House-of-Cardano/cardano-millions-testnet/README.md

 mv cardano-node2 cardano-node
 ```

-A ton of useful and great information on Cardano items, issues, troubleshooting and be found at the <a href="https://forum.cardano.org/" target="_blank">Cardano Forum</a> and at the <a href="https://cardano.stackexchange.com/" target="_blank">Cardano Stack Exchange</a>
+A ton of useful and great information on Cardano items, issues, troubleshooting and be found at the [Cardano Forum](https://forum.cardano.org/) and at the [Cardano Stack Exchange](https://cardano.stackexchange.com/)

 &nbsp;
 ### Install and run a cardano-db-sync to query the blockchain